christianDev2k/ShoesShop/README.md

 ## Shoes Shop
-- Descriptions: Demo a shoes shop have a list product and user can add the product to cart then edit and delete product from cart.
+- Description : Demo a shoeshop that have a list of product , user can also add products to cart and delete them from cart.
 - Skill: useState hooks.